cyborgway-org/cyborgway-org/README.md

 We welcome everyone who shares our mission and is ready to contribute to the development of the community - developers, activists, volunteers, employees, partners, sponsors.
 Join us and together we will create our future!

-Welcome to our website https://cyborgway.org
+Welcome to our website https://cyborgway.org and telegram bot https://t.me/cyborgway_bot.

 The repository is a part of the [Cyborg Way Organization](https://github.com/cyborgway-org).
 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).